-School Test Coordinators are required to maintain a tracking log to account for collecting and securely destroying secure test materials, including mathematics reference sheets written on by students and scratch paper written on by students.
+School Test Coordinators are required to maintain a tracking log to account for collecting and securely destroying secure test materials, including scratch paper written on by students.
 Schools must maintain the Chain-of-Custody Form or tracking log of secure materials for at least three years unless otherwise directed (refer to Appendix C).
 Copies of the Chain-of-Custody Form for computer-based testing can be found on http://il.mypearsonsupport.com.
 Copies of the Chain-of-Custody Form for paper-based testing will be included in each district or school's test materials shipment.